fcrepo4-labs/fcrepo-webapp-plus-cloud/README.md

 errors in configuration file updates or third party library version incompatibilities.

 # Dependencies
-This project has a dependency on the [ModeShape S3 Binary Store](https://github.com/fcrepo4-labs/modeshape-s3-binary-store), which is not currently available in Maven central.
+This project current has a dependency on the [ModeShape master branch](https://github.com/ModeShape/modeshape), which is not currently available in Maven central.
 The project will need to be built locally using:
 ```
 mvn install
 ```
 This project also depends on ModeShape 5.x being integrated with the Fedora Repository.
-This is currently available on the [modeshape5 branch of the fcrepo4 codebase](https://github.com/fcrepo4/fcrepo4/tree/modeshape5).
+This is currently available in the [master branch of fcrepo4](https://github.com/fcrepo4/fcrepo4).

 # Build
-Maven is ued to build the project.
-Make sure to build the modeshape-s3-binary-store and fcrepo4 (modeshape5 branch) prior to running this build.
+Maven is used to build the project.
+Make sure to build ModeShape and fcrepo4 prior to running this build.
 ```
 mvn install
 ```